 Day 4.
 Drive up to St Mary's and take the road inland to Scottsdale and then through to Launceston.
 The drive is amazing (I've done it in a Skyline GTR, but any car will do! ;-) If you stay in Launceston the night make sure it's a Friday or Saturday night and go out - there's heaps of University students to make it a fun night!

 Day 5.
 Check out the sights near Launceston (Cataract Gorge) then drive back to Hobart (2 hrs).
 Don't forget to stop at Evendale and see if you can find a deep-fried Mars Bar to make you extra sick for the rest of the way home.
-If you have time, detour on the way to Hobart via Richmond and check out the wineries! about 8 years ago
+If you have time, detour on the way to Hobart via Richmond and check out the wineries! over 8 years ago

 A word of advice: the Tahune Airwalk is NOT MUCH FUN!
 I would NOT bother going there if you only have 5 days to look around Tasmania!!
 It's a long drive from Hobart (close to 2 hours), with the grand (non)event being standing on a metal bridge-like structure which overlooks the lower sections of the Picton River.
 A nice idea, but unfortunately, the view is really lacklustre - giving you a birds eye look at an area of forestry re-growth, and a babbling low-land section of river.......not the dramatic Tasmanian experience I'd be looking for if I only had 5 days....

 1. Cradle Mountain - Go here!!
 Forms the northern end of the Cradle Mt - Lake St Clair National Park, and is a part of the Tasmanian Wilderness World Heritage Area.
 This place is incredible at any time of year, and gives a true representation of breathtaking Tasmanian wilderness - while being accessible by car!
 There are well maintained roads, numerous levels of accommodation, and places to eat (relatively expensive).
 There are great day walks of varying length and difficulty, with some big rewards for walkers taking on the higher peaks.
-There is also a visitor information centre providing all you need to know, and guides are on hand to aid visitors if needed. about 8 years ago
+There is also a visitor information centre providing all you need to know, and guides are on hand to aid visitors if needed. over 8 years ago

 Scott has a point about the airwalk - it's not worth a drive just to see it and I'd only visit it if I was in the area.